theresaweb/migrateWistiatoBrightcove/Readme.md

 3) Enter Wistia api key into $wistiaAccountConfig array  in createFolders.php and WistiaToBrightcove.php.
 Wistia api key must have "Read all project and video data" permissions.
 4) Run createFolders.php - this script takes all of the Projects in Wistia and creates a Folder with the same name in Brightcove.
 5) Run WistiaToBrightcove.php - this script creates a json file for each Project and one (ingest.json) that contains all videos.
-6) Use the json to bulk upload videos in batches of 100 or less using https://github.com/hmhco/hmh-brightcove-bulk-upload-webapp
+6) Use the json to bulk upload videos in batches of 100 using Brightcove apis